Sara-Alraddadi/W05d05-Rails-Model-Validations/README.md

        and it also disallows empty strings (for string properties).

       **EXAMPLE :**
-      To set an empty-value validator in our Country model, you might write
+      To set an empty-value validator in our Dcotors model, you might write

       ```ruby
-      class Country < ActiveRecord::Base
+      class Doctor < ApplicationRecord
-        has_many :citizenships
+    has_many :appointments
-        has_many :people, through: :citizenships
+    has_many :patients, through: :appointments
     validates :name, presence: true
       end
       ```